TTomilin/LevDoom/README.md

-# GVizDoom
+# LevDoom

-GVizDoom is a benchmark intended for research in generalization of deep reinforcement learning agents.
+LevDoom is a benchmark intended for research in generalization of deep reinforcement learning agents.
 The benchmark is built upon [ViZDoom](https://github.com/mwydmuch/ViZDoom), which is addressed to pixel based learning in the FPS game domain.